-The nails are part of the skin so it is perhaps not surprising that a skin disease such as psoriasis can affect the nails.
+The nails are part of the skin, so it is perhaps not surprising that a skin disease such as psoriasis can affect the nails.
 No one knows why some people get nail involvement and others don’t.
-Nails grow from the nail plate, which is just under the cuticle.
-In people who develop psoriasis of the nails it is involvement of the nail plate that causes pitting and ridging of the nails.
+Nails grow from the nail root (matrix), which is just under the cuticle.
+In people who develop nail psoriasis it is involvement of the nail root that causes pitting and ridging of the nails.

-Onycholysis, subungual hyperkeratosis and splinter haemorrhages are all caused by disease of the nail bed.
+Onycholysis, (on-ik-ol-is-is) subungual hyperkeratosis (sub-ung-gwal hi-per-ker-at-o-sis) and splinter haemorrhages (hem-or-ij-iz) are all caused by disease of the nail bed.
 These conditions are explained in the next section.

 The nail is made of modified skin and, once it has grown, it can only be altered by filing or clipping.
 Treatments are usually directed at the nail bed that supports the nail or the nail folds that tuck around the edges.
 Soothing these tissues can result in better nail growth with fewer features of psoriasis.

-The severity of nail involvement does not follow the severity of psoriasis elsewhere in the body, although locally it can correspond to problems in the nearby joint of finger or toe.
+The severity of nail involvement does not follow the severity of psoriasis elsewhere in the body, although locally it can correspond to problems in the nearby joint of a finger or toe.
 On rare occasions, the nails can be the only site of the body affected.
 More usually, if the nails are involved there will be areas of psoriasis elsewhere on the body.
-You can, however, develop severe nail changes with only minimal psoriasis elsewhere on the body.
+You can, however, develop severe nail changes with only minimal psoriasis.

 These are the most common changes in nail psoriasis: